 Evolution of tentillum and nematocyst characters – Most (74%) characters present a significant phylogenetic signal, yet only total nematocyst volume, haploneme length, and heteroneme-to-cnidoband length ratio had a phylogenetic signal with K larger than 1 (SM10).
 Total nematocyst volume and cnidoband-to-heteroneme length ratio showed strongly conserved phylogenetic signals.
 The majority (67%) of characters were best fitted by BM models, indicating a history of neutral constant divergence.
 We did not find any relationship between phylogenetic signal and specific model support, where characters with high and low phylogenetic signal were broadly distributed among the best fitted for each model.
-One-third of the characters measured in Damian-Serrano et al. (2020) did not recover significant support for any of the phylogenetic models tested, indicating they are either not phylogenetically conserved, or they evolved under a complex evolutionary process not represented among the models tested (SM10).
+One-third of the characters measured in Damian-Serrano et al. (2021) did not recover significant support for any of the phylogenetic models tested, indicating they are either not phylogenetically conserved, or they evolved under a complex evolutionary process not represented among the models tested (SM10).
 Haploneme nematocyst length was the only character with support for an EB model of decreasing rate of evolution with time.
 No character had support for a single-optimum OU model (when not informed by feeding guild regime priors).
 The model adequacy tests (SM11) indicate that many characters may have a relationship between the states and the rates of evolution (Sasr) not captured in the basic models compared here, accompanied by a signal of unaccounted rate heterogeneity (Cvar).
 No characters show significant deviations in the overall rate of evolution estimated (Msig).
-Some characters show a perfect fit (no significant deviations across all metrics) under BM evolution, such as heteroneme shape, length, width & volume, haploneme width & SA/V, tentacle width and pedicle width.
-Haploneme row number and rhopaloneme shape have significant deviations across four metrics, indicating that BM (best model) is a poor fit.
+Some characters show a perfect fit (no significant deviations across all metrics) under BM evolution, such as heteroneme elongation, length, width & volume, haploneme width & SA/V, tentacle width and pedicle width.
+Haploneme row number and rhopaloneme elongation have significant deviations across four metrics, indicating that BM (best model) is a poor fit.
 These characters likely evolved under complex models which would require many more data points than we have available to fit with accuracy.